 History of International Day of the Girl Child

 Calling out for the rights of women and girls was first achieved by the Beijing Declaration in 1995 at the World Conference on Women in Beijing.
 In the history of the world, it was the first-ever blueprint to have identified the need for addressing issues faced by adolescent girls all around the world.

 International Day of the Girl Child began as part of the international, non-governmental organization Plan International’s campaign “Because I am a Girl.”
+Plan International is a non-government organization which works in around 70 countries worldwide.
+It spearheaded the campaign in 2007 which was aimed to spread awareness on the need of nurturing girls globally and especially in developing countries where conditions are poorer.
 The campaign was designed to nurture girls — especially in developing countries, promote their rights, and bring them out of poverty.
 International Day of the Girl Child was born as an idea during the campaign and grew into practice when its representatives requested the Canadian federal government to seek a coalition of supporters.
 Eventually, the United Nations became involved.